 1Technical University of Munich 2Facebook Reality Labs 3University of Erlangen-Nuremberg 4Max Planck Institute for Informatics

-We present a novel approach for real-time facial reenactment of a monocular target video sequence (e.g., Youtube video).
+Face2Face is an approach for real-time facial reenactment of a monocular target video sequence (e.g., Youtube video).
 The source sequence is also a monocular video stream, captured live with a commodity webcam.
 Our goal is to animate the facial expressions of the target video by a source actor and re-render the manipulated output video in a photo-realistic fashion.
 To this end, we first address the under-constrained problem of facial identity recovery from monocular video by non-rigid model-based bundling.
 At run time, we track facial expressions of both source and target video using a dense photometric consistency measure.
 Reenactment is then achieved by fast and efficient deformation transfer between source and target.
 The mouth interior that best matches the re-targeted expression is retrieved from the target sequence and warped to produce an accurate fit.
 Finally, we convincingly re-render the synthesized target face on top of the corresponding video stream such that it seamlessly blends with the real-world illumination.
 We demonstrate our method in a live setup, where Youtube videos are reenacted in real time.
 This live setup has also been shown at SIGGRAPH Emerging Technologies 2016 where it won the Best in Show Award.